LDAP & Directory Services

 Important

-The Internet-style format login names cannot be used to authenticate for the AXS Guard PPTP service and services which require Kerberos authentication.
+The Internet-style format login names cannot be used to authenticate users for the AXS Guard PPTP service and services which require Kerberos authentication.

 Sync Options